Huntington Hardwick: Early years

-A native of Quincy, Massachusetts, Hardwick was the son of Charles Theodore Hardwick.
+A native of Quincy, Massachusetts, Hardwick was the son of Charles Theodore Hardwick and Leslie Baldwin Hardwick.
+His family immigrated to the United States from Germany in 1752 and had operated a granite quarry in Quincy since 1868.

 Harvard University

+Hardwick attended Harvard from 1911 to 1915.
+He lettered in football, baseball, and track and field.
+He captained Harvard's baseball team and played center field.
+He was also a shot putter for the track team and was rated Harvard's strongest man two consecutive seasons.

-He enrolled at Harvard University in 1911 at age 18.
-While attending Harvard, Hardwick was a varsity athlete in three sports.
-He was captain of Harvard's baseball team, a shot putter, and the "strong man" of Harvard for two consecutive years.
-He gained his greatest fame, however, playing for Percy Haughton's Harvard football teams from 1912 to 1914.
-During Hardwick's three years as a starter for Harvard, the football team did not lose a single game compiling records of 9–0 in 1912, 9–0 in 1913, and 7–0–2 in 1914.
+Hardwick gained his greatest fame, however, playing for Percy Haughton's Harvard football teams from 1912 to 1914.
+During Hardwick's three years as a starter for Harvard, the football team did not lose a single game, going 9–0 in 1912, 9–0 in 1913, and 7–0–2 in 1914.
+He was known as a fierce blocker.

-As a sophomore in 1912, Hardwick had a 60-yard touchdown run against Amherst College, scored a touchdown in Harvard's first victory over Princeton in 25 years, and caused a fumble that led to a game-winning touchdown against Yale.
-Hardwick was known as a fierce blocker.
 In naming Hardwick to Harvard's all-time team, one reporter later wrote: "Hardwick, known to his intimates as 'Tack,' was perhaps the hardest blocker American football has ever known.
 A vicious, tireless interferer, Hardwick was never happy as long as a single enemy remained standing."

-Columnist Grantland Rice called Hardwick "dynamite on the football field" and selected him years later as one of the five greatest competitors he had ever seen, along with Ty Cobb, Walter Hagen and Jack Dempsey.
+As a sophomore in 1912, Hardwick had a 60-yard touchdown run against Amherst College, scored a touchdown in Harvard's first victory over Princeton in 25 years, and caused a fumble that led to a game-winning touchdown against Yale.

 As a junior in 1913, Hardwick was moved to the end position to allow Eddie Mahan to play at halfback.
 Despite having to learn a new position, Hardwick was selected by Walter Camp as a second-team All-American end in 1913.

 As a senior in 1914, Hardwick split his playing time between the end and halfback positions.
 At the end of the 1914 season, Hardwick was the only player who was unanimously selected as a first-team All-American by all 26 selectors, including Collier's Weekly (selected by Walter Camp), Vanity Fair (selected based on the votes of 175 newspapermen), Walter Eckersall of the Chicago Tribune, and Frank G. Menke, the sporting editor of the International News Service.

-World War I and business career
+World War I

-During World War I, Hardwick served in the U.S. Army as a captain in the artillery.
-While stationed in France, he commanded a trench mortar unit.

-Hardwick went on to have a successful career in business in Boston.
-In 1926, Hardwick and a group of Boston investors was awarded a professional ice hockey franchise for Chicago from the National Hockey League (NHL), but sold the franchise (which became the Chicago Blackhawks) a month later.
-In 1929, he helped found the Boston Garden.
-He was also employed by the Boston advertising firm of Doremus & Co. and served as a director of the Columbian Steamship Company, the Santander Navigation Company, and the Boston Garden-Arena Corporation.
+During his senior year, several colleges and high schools offered Hardwick coaching jobs.
+He briefly worked as an assistant coach at the United States Naval Academy, under Jonas Ingram.
+He left coaching and became a clerk at his father-in-law Galen Stone's financial firm Hayden, Stone & Co.

+Hardwick's business career was interrupted by World War I. He joined the U.S. Army in May 1917, one month after America entered the war.
+He served in the 105th Trench Mortar Battery in France (part of the 30th Infantry Division), participating at Messines Ridge, Verdun, St. Mihiel, the Argonne, and Woevre.
+He attained the rank of captain.